 - Jossed.
 Lots of the members die, but the organization persists.

 The Red Skull will make an appearanceThe Tesseract obviously did something to him at the end of Captain America, and since it is the Space Stone, it may very well have teleported him halfway across the galaxy.

 I am Groot.I am Groot.
 I am Groot.
 I am Groot.
 I am Groot.
 I am Groot.

 Groot will have a Crowning Moment of AwesomeLike turning into a giant while yelling I!
 AM!
 GROOOOT!

-- More like multiple Moments of Awesome throughout the movie.
+- Confirmed!
+It was multiple Moments of Awesome throughout the movie.
 Though this WMG is among them, it's not the most memorable one.

 The Box of Bombs will turn out to be Chekhovs GunsOne of their enemies will be escaping in their ship, and the Guardians will lament that they got away.
 Then Rocket will pull out a detonator and grin.
 Kablooey.

 - Captain Malcom Reynolds

 - Thanos.
 Josh Brolin will actually be playing an actor hired to play Thanos to distract from the true Thanos.